 WP RSS Aggregator

-WP RSS Aggregator is an RSS feed importer and autoblogging WordPress plugin that offers extended functionality with premium add-ons.
+WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging WordPress plugin that offers a number of premium add-ons for additional functionality.

-For example, the Feed to Post extension is an advanced importer that lets you import RSS feeds directly into WordPress posts.
+For example, the Feed to Post extension lets you import RSS feeds directly into your posts or any other custom post type.

 For more details, go here: